 Severin runs over to Jack’s MOOG and asks to observe how he creates the dual soundtrack.
 We power up the MOOG again and the two of them jam (at a lower decibel level).

 We run through the whole mini set of songs within the song ‘Starman.’
 I always wondered what boogie meant, thinking it had to do with the boogieman, a Black stereotype.
-If the audience starts to dance with us, I realize that boogie is ‘hot jazz.’
+As the audience starts to dances with us, boogie becomes ‘hot jazz.’

 I sit with Bowie as the two bands head back to the bar.
 Jack tells me to ask David about the previous guitarist Earl Slick.